Pakistani Investor

 Crypto

 Multiple crypto-related scams emerged in Pakistan between 2020-2023, including unlicensed exchanges that froze withdrawals, Binomo-style trading scams, and social media-promoted crypto Ponzi schemes.
+The 2021-22 Binance-linked wave involved 11 apps (MCX, HFC, HTFOX, FXCOPY, OKIMINI, BB001, AVG86C, BX66, UG, TASKTOK, 91fp) — ~5,000 users each, ~$2,000 average deposit, ~$100M total, with 26 Binance wallets linked.
 Victims were lured through WhatsApp groups and YouTube channels promising guaranteed crypto returns.
+The Virtual Assets Ordinance 2025 and PVARA (established 8 July 2025) now provide a licensing path, but fake-PVARA-licence scams have emerged in parallel.

 Red Flags